willquinn/legend-data-monitor/docs/source/manuals/get_plots.rst

   $ legend-data-monitor user_prod --config path_to_config.json

-If you want to inspect bunches of data (useful to avoid the process to get killed when loading lots of heavy files), you can use
+If you want to inspect bunches of data (e.g. useful to avoid the process to get killed when loading lots of files), you can use

 .. code-block:: bash

   $ legend-data-monitor user_bunch --config path_to_config.json --n_files N

-where ``N`` specifies how many files you want to inspect together at each iteration e.g. ``N=40`` (one run is usually made up of ca. 160 files).
+where ``N`` specifies how many files you want to inspect together at each iteration e.g. ``N=40``.

 .. warning::